Leo Štulac: Empoli

 On 26 July 2019, Štulac signed with Serie B club Empoli.
 With Empoli, he won promotion to Serie A in 2021, and played the 2021–22 Serie A with the Tuscanians.

 Palermo

-On 18 August 2022, Štulac was signed by Serie B club Palermo, on a loan deal with a conditional mandatory option to buy.
+On 18 August 2022, Štulac was signed by Serie B club Palermo on a loan deal with a mandatory buying option to be exercised on certain conditions.

+Štulac's first season with the Rosanero was marred by injuries and was eventually cut short by a serious muscle injury that sidelined him from January until the end of the campaign.
+Despite that, Palermo signed him permanently from Empoli and confirmed him in the first team roster.

+On 2 September 2023, Štulac scored his first league goal with Palermo in a 3–0 home win against Feralpisalò.

+Reggiana

+On 2 August 2024, Štulac went on a two-year loan deal to fellow Serie B side Reggiana.

 International career

 Štulac played for various Slovenian national youth selections, such as the under-17, under-19 and under-21 teams.

 In March 2018, he received his first call-up to the senior national team for the friendly matches against Austria and Belarus.
 He made his senior debut against Cyprus on 9 September 2018.